nyahoon-games/ProjectorForLWRP/README.md

 Switch the default branch to `master-universal`.

 ### 17/Jun/2020
-Added `Projector For SRP` class which is a base component of `Projector For LWRP` and moved non Universal RP specific fumctions to it.
+Added `Projector For SRP` class which is a base component of `Projector For LWRP` and moved non Universal RP specific functions to it.

 In conjunction with this change, the following properties are removed for simplification.